MattJGlick/fba-sourcing-analyzer/README.md

 - calculates the averages, mins, maxes and totals for amazon, new and ranks

 ### Twitter
-- Hit KeepaNotifierTwitter for other peoples updates (in progress)
+- Hit KeepaNotifierTwitter for other peoples updates

 ### Amazon MarketPlace:
 - hits marketplace